 - Sensitivity labels through the Microsoft Information Protection (MIP) framework

-- ShareGate Apricot‘s team purpose and team sensitivity tabs
+- ShareGate‘s team purpose and team sensitivity tabs

 Sensitivity labels through Microsoft Information Protection (MIP)